Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/external_parts/case_print.md

 Surround the port with a thin layer of hot glue.
 This should hold everything in place pretty well!
 You can even go over the rubber plug for extra security if you want!
 <img width="683" height="646" alt="image" src="https://github.com/user-attachments/assets/84a65889-5882-4c94-a0bc-dd51f29f288b" />

+## Back Lid + Gasket
+(Skip this step if you are not using the gasket)

+Collect the Back lid and the back gasket.
+Lay the gasket into the lid to make sure it lines up in the correct orientation.

+With a hot glue gun, add TINY drops of glue to the corners of the gasket to help hold it in place.
+Press down firmly to make sure there's no raised areas where you added the glue.

+## Front lid
+There's not really anything you need to do for the front lid.
+Just print it out and pop it on!
+It's just to protect the front plexiglass when transporting!

+# Finish Assembly with the Electronics
+Head over to the [Mothbox Pro electronics section](https://digital-naturalism-laboratories.github.io/Mothbox/docs/building/mothbox_pro/assembleincase/) to finish installing the mothbox into your new case!